Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Daedric Lord Armor Morrowind Edition](https://www.nexusmods.com/morrowind/mods/44081) - Not only does this replace Daedric armor and gives bound armor a unique look, it acts as a replacer for Dremora as well.
 It's newer than Better Morrowind Armor and should load after it, so you'll get this nicer looking Daedric Armor in game.

 * [Less Bulky Pauldrons](http://www.nexusmods.com/morrowind/mods/42566/?) - Optionally, you might like this.
 If you do decide to use it, make sure to use the the BAM & Native HiRez 2 files in the optional folder.
-(You know the deal: Unpack, add compatibility files, re-pack, install via MO2)
+To use them, create the folder Data Files\Meshes\bam inside the un-packed mod.
+Then, move the files from the "BAM & Native HiRez 2" into that \bam folder, not the \a folder like the rest of the mod's contents.

 ## Animations